FAQ

 • They didn’t recognise Domestic Violence /Coercive control in their relationship at the beginning or in some cases they had normalised this behaviour.

-Domestic Violence/Coercive control Behaviours
+Domestic Violence/Coercive Control Behaviours

-Domestic Violence/Coercive control is not just a one-time incident, but a pattern of behaviours over time.
+Domestic Violence/Coercive Control is not just a one-time incident, but a pattern of behaviours over time.
 It is a crime in Ireland now too:

 It can include: